chiroptical/snail/README.md

 It is important to note, this program doesn't do anything.
-Snail is a programming language that simply takes the parsing out of the equation so you can interpret or compile your own!
+Snail is a programming language that simply takes the parsing out of the equation so you can interpret or compile your own language!

 ## Getting the AST